Solve vulnerabilities using Pull Requests (PR)

 Debricked offers several solutions to tackle open-source vulnerabilities.
 Learn how to do it using Pull Requests (PR).

 Assume we have a repository with loads of vulnerabilities.
 It will take time to go through each one of them and potentially fix them.
-Luckily, Debricked offers the ability to open a pull request where it tries to solve as many vulnerabilities as possible at once.
+Luckily, Debricked offers the ability to open a pull request to solve as many vulnerabilities as possible at once.

 Support for pull requests

 Currently, we only support pull requests for certain package managers and integrations using the GitHub app, GitLab or Azure DevOps.
-For information regarding the support of your package manager, check out our language support.
+For information regarding the support of your package manager, check out the language support page.

 Solving multiple vulnerabilities using a Pull Request